Rohit-Pati/portfolio/README.md

 - Successful custom power transmission system development.
 - Successful operation and experimentation.
 - Observation of 360 degree thrust vectoring capability.
-- Thrust direction is always opposite to the eccentric point in case of four blades system.
+- Thrust direction obseeverd to be always opposite to the eccentric point in case of four blades system.
 ![fig3](Pictures/Cyclorotor/Assembly_Draft.jpg)